tvogel/datascience-bootcamp/05_cloud_pipelines/README.md

 ORDER BY population DESC
 ;
 ```
 Here `city_facts` is a classical table-representation of the latest known facts.
-The `population_meta` is a JSON-column for case-dependent meta-data about that fact (census-date of reference in the case of population data).
+The `population_meta` is a JSON-column for case-dependent meta-data about that fact (census-date of reference in the example of population data).
 The `city_facts` can then be queried to give a result like this:

 |city          |population|census_date|
 |--------------|----------|-----------|